Quantum thermodynamics of the Caldeira-Leggett model with non-equilibrium Gaussian reservoirs: Average thermodynamics

 where $f_4(t) = \chi_4 \sum_k c_{4,k} A_{4,k} \cos [\omega_{4,k} t + \phi_k] $.
 Eqs.~\eqref{eq:motionnew3} and \eqref{eq:phenpow} tell us that, in the regime considered, the reservoir is not only a work reservoir but it is also Markovian, i.e. the energy transferred to the system and its dynamics are described by equations that are local in time.
 Similarly, we can depict the dynamics induced by equilibrium reservoirs using a time-local master equation, based on appropriate assumptions regarding weak coupling and timescale separation \cite{davies1974markovian, dumcke1979proper, breuer2002theory, d2022time, trushechkin2021unified, Nathan2020,di2023time}.
 Under such assumptions the dynamics of a particle coupled to the displaced reservoir with $\nu=4$ and two equilibrium reservoirs with $\nu=1,2$ can be written as

 where $\hat{H}'(t)$ is the original system Hamiltonian plus a Lamb shift contribution induced by the reservoirs \cite{breuer2002theory} and $\mathcal{D}_{\nu}$ is the dissipator due to the action of the reservoir $\nu$ on the system (see Fig.~\ref{fig:3}).
 According to the approximation scheme used, the dissipators can depend on the eigenvectors and eigenvalues of the driven Hamiltonian \cite{Nathan2020, dann2018time,yamaguchi2017markovian}.
 Equations of the form \eqref{eq:dynmaster} have been extensively used in quantum thermodynamics as a paradigmatic theoretical model to describe heat engines.
 Their suitability for this purpose has been thoroughly investigated, also starting from consistent microscopic descriptions \cite{soret2022thermodynamic,dann2022unification,soret2024optical}.
+In the setting of Eq. \eqref{eq:dynmaster}, the work performed by, or extracted from, the system can be of two distinct types: thermoelectric work, arising from the presence of a bias (i.e., a chemical potential difference) between the two leads, and work generated by an explicit time dependence of the system Hamiltonian, which is more relevant from our perspective.
+Our approach provides a microscopic and self-consistent justification of the latter contribution [see Eq.
+(25)] and is closely connected to experimental implementations in which quantum systems—such as qubits—are directly driven by out-of-equilibrium photons, as in realizations of the Dicke or Tavis–Cummings models \cite{canzio2025single}.

-In the forthcoming sections, when studying the full energy statistics in the NECL, we will employ a more general point of view, abstaining from doing specific approximations, even though we confine our analysis to the case of Gaussian reservoirs.
+The displaced case corresponds to a regime in which the cavity undergoes lasing.
+In this regime, coherent photons are generated and can be interpreted as a form of extractable work, closely related to recent proposals and experimental realizations of quantum batteries based on light–matter systems \cite{campaioli2024colloquium, quach2022superabsorption}.
+More generally, the possibility not only to drive a system but also to harvest the extracted work by storing energy in a harmonic “piston mode” has been thoroughly discussed in the literature on autonomous quantum engines \cite{niedenzu2019concepts}.
+In the forthcoming sections, when studying the full energy statistics in the NECL, we will abstain from doing specific approximations, even though we confine our analysis to the case of Gaussian reservoirs.